xw321/iRate-Movie-Ratings/README.md

 - addMovie(): administrator could use this function to add a movie to the database.
 - deleteMovie(): administrator could use this function to delete a movie from the database.
 - topReview(): function to show the top voted review of a movie.
+- mostReview(): function to find the movie with most reviews before a certain date.
+- topBoxOfficeMovie(): function to find the movie with most attendance.
+- topContributor(): function to find customer who write most reviews

 ## Future Improvement